WebberZone/crp-taxonomy/readme.txt

 == Frequently Asked Questions ==

-If your question isn't listed here, please post a comment at the <a href="http://wordpress.org/support/plugin/crp-taxonomy">WordPress.org support forum</a>.
-I monitor the forums on an ongoing basis.
-If you're looking for more advanced support, please see <a href="http://ajaydsouza.com/support/">details here</a>.
+If your question isn't listed here, please create a new post detailing your problem in the [WordPress.org support forum](http://wordpress.org/support/plugin/crp-taxonomy).
+It is the fastest way to get support as I monitor the forums regularly.
+I also provide [premium *paid* support via email](https://webberzone.com/support/).

+== Changelog ==

+= 1.2.0 =
+* Features:
+	* Option to match by all taxonomies - Contributed by [Enchiridion](https://github.com/Enchiridion)

+* Bug fixes:
+	* Filters not working when only taxonomies are being used - Contributed by [Enchiridion](https://github.com/Enchiridion)
+	* Activation of the plugin failed with Contextual Related Posts v2.2.x

+= 1.1.0 =
+* Features:
+	* Added support for custom taxonomies.
+Very useful if your custom post types have custom taxonomies
+	* Disable contextual matching

+= 1.0.0 =
+* Initial release

+== Upgrade Notice ==

+= 1.2.0 =
+* New option to match all taxonomies; bug fixes;